Frequently Asked Questions for the JTAA Lacrosse 2019 Spring Rec Season

 With our streamlined registration form and by having this information with you at the time of registration, the whole process will only take a few minutes.

 5. What is the registration fee to play JTAA Lacrosse?

 ANSWER: The registration fee for the 2019 spring rec season is $160.00 for 6U and 8U boys and girls, and is $190.00 for 10U, 12U, 14U, and 16U boys and girls.
 There is a late fee of $50.00 per player that will be charged beginning January 1, 2019.
 Late registration begins 1/1/19 and will tentatively close on 1/26/19.
+We do not waive late fees.
 We continue to have one of the lowest registration fees in South Florida youth rec lacrosse.
 For any questions regarding registration, please email

 6. Are there scholarships or financial aid available to help me cover the cost of registration?